 We offer many options for refractive eye surgery.
 Below are brief descriptions of each procedure and we look forward to discussing which one is right for you.

 Refractive Lens Exchange (RLE)

 An RLE is an alternative procedure to laser vision correction and other refractive surgery procedures.

 An RLE may be the procedure of choice for patients who are too myopic (nearsighted), too hyperopic (farsighted), or have corneas that are too thin for laser vision correction.
 It is also a viable alternative for people over the age of 40 who wish to reduce their dependence on bifocals or reading glasses.

 It is similar to cataract surgery with the main difference being that your natural lens is clear and not cloudy.

-A Phakic IOL is another alternative procedure where the natural lens remains intact and an artificial lens is placed between two layers of the eye (the cornea and iris) as seen in the picture.
+A Phakic IOL , also known as Implantable Contact Lens (ICL) surgery, is a procedure where the natural lens of the eye remains intact and an artificial lens is placed between two layers of the eye (the cornea and iris) as seen in the picture.
 This procedure is not an option if there is a cataract forming.